neo2100/MentorCircle-MLH/README.md

 # MentorCircle-MLH
 MentorCircle project is an MVP for Back to Hacking event in MLH 2021.
+This project has announced as a winner in two categories.
+More info [here](https://devpost.com/software/mentorcircle).

+It was a hacking experience in 48 hours.
+So in this project I tried to develop and MVP out of the design my teammates has created using Figma, in less than 10 hours.
+That's why the HTML and CSS codes in this project are not optimal and there are several duplicates.

+In general it would be great if anyone have a better idea to convert HTML-CSS files generated from Figma to a better standard code.
+The HTML generated I had used is creating a new CSS class for each element and using absolute position.
+So it made it even harder for me to make a responsive Front and adjust it easily.

+## Intro
+MentorCircle is the new way of being a mentee and mentor in a circular way and share our knowledge & experience.

 ## Inspiration
 Are you an early talent who struggles to navigate and progress in your career journey?